 In the 1930s, America endured its own crisis of food security, rooted in a collapsing economy and an unforeseen environmental disaster.
 The Dust Bowl had ravaged the soils in America’s rustbelt, making it impossible for farmers to produce enough food to sustain the swelling population.
 In response, President Franklin Delano Roosevelt implemented his New Deal plan for boosting the post-Great Depression economy.
 This specifically affected Muscle Shoals, Alabama, where a nitrate plant, built to create munitions for World War I, stood dormant.
 Here, the Tennessee Valley Authority’s National Fertilizer Development Center (NFDC) was established – which would later give birth to the International Fertilizer Development Center (IFDC).
 Muscle Shoals became the cornerstone for America’s new fertilizer industry, which would be enough to lift the U.S. agricultural economy out of depression and begin a new era of development.

-All the old methods of producing nitrate, phosphate, and ammonia were implemented in Muscle Shoals, while new ones were developed and applied, allowing the world to enter an innovative phase of food production.
-The world was better prepared to handle food security crises; where there was a famine, a Green Revolution would likely follow (as it did in Mexico and India), and IFDC was established as a way to mitigate food crises in the developing world by passing on technology and training.
+All the old methods of producing nitrate, phosphate, and ammonia were implemented in Muscle Shoals.
+New ones were developed and applied by IFDC and its partner organizations.
+This allowed the world to enter an innovative phase of food production.
+We were better prepared to handle food security crises.
+Where there was a famine, a Green Revolution would likely follow (as it did in Mexico and India thanks to the work of World Food Day pioneer Norman Borlaug), and IFDC continues to assist in the mitigation food crises in the developing world by passing on technology and training.

 Modern food crises are different than the old ones.
 The world is populating quicker than ever before – with an expected 10 billion by 2050.
-With no more land and water with which to produce more food, future solutions must rely on new technologies to double crop yields on existing agricultural space.
-And more food must be produced in a way that has less impact upon the environment compared to current practices.
+Future solutions to double crop yields and increase crop nutrition must also safeguard the environment.
+It’s not an easy task, but it’s not impossible thanks to new technologies.